mattgiguere/mattgiguere.github.io/_posts/2015-03-26-setting-up-python-on-ec2.md

 pip install pandas --upgrade
 {% endhighlight %}

-One down side is that took about 15 minutes to execute.
-If you're willing to wait 15 minutes every time you start your cluster, then that is probably the best option for you.
-To save some time on startup another option is to use [miniconda][miniconda], a lightweight package that only contains conda and python, and then install only the necessary dependencies.
-This was covered briefly in [this post][bettercode], where I went over better coding practices.
-However, I'll go over all the relevant sections pertaining to setting up python for a cloud service with conda here too.
+One down side is that it takes a little over 9 minutes to execute.
+If you're willing to wait 9 minutes every time you start your cluster, then that is probably the best option for you.
+If not, another option is to use [miniconda][miniconda], a lightweight package that only contains conda and python, and then install only the necessary dependencies.
+I used miniconda when setting up travis-ci, which was covered briefly in [this post][bettercode].

+For now, I'm fine with waiting 9 minutes to startup the cluster.
+I made a script that will start up the cluster, and copy over all of the code and input data I want to use.
+Here's what that script looks like: